RokiSeydi/movie-database/README.md

 # Movie Database

 The movie database is an interface that allows the user to search for movies and filter the returned results.
-Additionally, the user can get information about any individual movie.
+Additionally, the user can information for each movie shown.

 The project was created to practice: